 Disorganize: Create new media in public spaces bringing awareness to new experiences, fostering interaction for the public, and throwing people off from their daily routines (urban intervention).

 Organize: Create public spaces with my values, attracting others, then let the values of the people in the space radiate outward, into the public, consistently creating new ideas (social intervention, public policy-making) and designs by combining local material, new media and technology, attracting playfulness in the public, allowing more people to make civil decisions for themselves, increasing the amount of sharing of material, incrementally making a better environment to live in and a better society to participate in? [todo: rethink]

 1. Live in a developing area.
-Work at an empowerment organization.
-Use local materials and local life for inspiration to create stuff (functional and artistic) while working.
+Empower people.
+Consume local materials and local culture as inspiration to create stuff, functional and artistic, whilst working.

 2. Live in or near a post-modern city.
-Work toward creating a better city possibly with the aid of civic technology, and remember to take trips out of the city!
+Work toward creating a better city, by creating tools to help, and remember to take trips out of the city!

 Possible next moves:

 – very limited for individuals.
 Maybe fit civil projects under an existing organization, then apply.

 – long-term limit to movement, and therefore nomadic ideas